 Note: Yellow Card will never ask you for money, to know your password, or to verify transactions.

-Please report any Yellow Card phishing sites you encounter [email protected]
+Please report any Yellow Card phishing sites you encounter at [email protected].

 If you are a victim of a phishing attack, please immediately take action to secure your account by changing your email and Yellow Card password.
-If you have further questions or suffered a financial loss due to this attack, please email [email protected]
+If you have further questions or suffered a financial loss due to this attack, please reach out to our Support Team.